Angesom12/py.pract/README.md

 # pyt.pract

-- for practicing python /
+- for practising python /